 Thanks for your support.
 You will get backer-only updates on how we are doing and a big "Thank You" from the team.
 You will also get your name included as a supporter on our website.Estimated delivery:

-You will receive a free tee shirt with the Savi™ logo and the tagline "Technology for the rest of us!".Estimated delivery:Add $15 USD to ship outside the US
+You will receive a free tee shirt with the Savi™ logo and the tagline "Technology for the rest of us!".Estimated delivery:Ships anywhere in the world

-You get free complimentary Savi™ support for 6 months when you purchase the Savi™ tablet plus you get a free tee shirt with the Savi™ logo and tag line "Technology for the rest of us!".Estimated delivery:Add $15 USD to ship outside the US
+You get free complimentary Savi™ support for 6 months when you purchase the Savi™ tablet plus you get a free tee shirt with the Savi™ logo and tag line "Technology for the rest of us!".Estimated delivery:Ships anywhere in the world

-You get free complimentary Savi™ support for 6 months when you purchase the Savi™ tablet plus you get a free sleeve of Titleist Savi™ Logo golf balls.Estimated delivery:Add $15 USD to ship outside the US
+You get free complimentary Savi™ support for 6 months when you purchase the Savi™ tablet plus you get a free sleeve of Titleist Savi™ Logo golf balls.Estimated delivery:Ships anywhere in the world

-You get free complimentary Savi™ support for 1 year when you purchase the Savi™ tablet plus you get a free 2GB Savi™ Logo USB flash drive.Estimated delivery:Add $15 USD to ship outside the US
+You get free complimentary Savi™ support for 1 year when you purchase the Savi™ tablet plus you get a free 2GB Savi™ Logo USB flash drive.Estimated delivery:Ships anywhere in the world

 1 backer Limited (24 left of 25)

-You get a free Savi™ tablet plus 1 year free support and you get a free 2GB Savi™ Logo USB flash drive!Estimated delivery:Ships within the US only
+You get a free Savi™ tablet plus 1 year free support and you get a free 2GB Savi™ Logo USB flash drive!Estimated delivery:Only ships to: United States

 1 backer Limited (24 left of 25)

 Be the first to receive a Savi™ tablet and be a participant in our beta testing program.
 You will have direct input to the final design of the tablet!
-Also receive a free tee shirt with the Savi™ logo and tagline "Technology for the rest of us!".Estimated delivery:Ships within the US only
+Also receive a free tee shirt with the Savi™ logo and tagline "Technology for the rest of us!".Estimated delivery:Only ships to: United States

 0 backers Limited (10 left of 10)